 In all these surgeries we remove a wide margin of tissue to ensure we removed all of the tumor.
 In all cases our goal is to remove all of the tumor and get what are called “clean edges” by the pathologist.
 This means there is no microscopic signs of tumor cells in the tissue submitted for analysis.
 This makes for a much better prognosis.

-This is a typical mammary tumor noted in a cat
+This is a typical mammary tumor in a cat prepped, draped, and ready for surgery

 What the suture site looks like when we are finished.
 The rubber tube is called a penrose drain tube.